Kong/docs.konghq.com/app/konnect/dev-portal/register-and-create-app.md

 <details><summary>Key concepts</summary>

 {% capture konnect_concepts %}
-**Application:** An application enables developers to register for APIs in the Dev Portal.
-For ease of use, developers can create applications that consume multiple APIs.
-After creating the application, developers can create a single credential that consumes all the APIs that application is registered for.
+**Application:** An application enables you to register for APIs in the Dev Portal.
+For ease of use, you can create applications that consume multiple APIs.
+After creating the application, you can create a single credential that consumes all the APIs that application is registered for.
 If you're unable to register more than one API to an application, be sure to check that the authentication strategies of those APIs are the same.

-**Application credentials:** Credentials authorize developers to access an application.
+**Application credentials:** Credentials authorize you to access an application.
 You can generate credentials automatically, or manage them manually through an Identity Provider (IdP), like OIDC.

 **Developer Portal:** Using the Dev Portal, you can browse and search API documentation, test API endpoints, manage your own credentials, and view your API consumption in the Analytics page.
 {% endcapture %}